CVS Pharmacy Logo

 Consumer Value Stores Logo 1963-1969

 The debut logo contains the full name of the company in two lines.
 The first row on the sign is occupied by “Consumer,” the second – “Value Store.”
-Nearby, on the right side, there is a graphic sign – a figured shield with a wide top and a pointed bottom, which already at that time visually resembled a heart.
+Nearby, on the right side, there is a graphic sign – a figure shield with a wide top and a pointed bottom, which already visually resembled a heart at that time.
 It contains three white serif letters – the abbreviation “CVS.”
 The inscription is located diagonally.

 1969 – 2016